ArtiomTr/jest-coverage-report-action/README.md

 -   `install` - skip installing dependencies
 -   `all` - skip installing dependencies _and_ running the test script

-## Change annotaions
+## Change annotations

-To change annotaions, you have to set the annotaions option as shown below:
+To change annotations, you have to set the annotations option as shown below:

 ```yml
 with: